-As is the case during colonoscopy prep, colon cleansing with laxatives, herbal formulations or enemas might increase a person's risk of becoming dehydrated if the individual does not drink enough fluids, Wolf said.
+As is the case during colonoscopy prep, colon cleansing with laxatives, herbal formulations or enemas might increase a person's risk of becoming dehydrated and alter electrolyte levels, Wolf said.

-In addition, Wolf said that colon cleanses are particularly risky for people with kidney disease or heart problems because these individuals already have trouble maintaining fluid balance in their bodies, and the electrolyte shifts could be an issue.
-She said she would also tell people with gastrointestinal problems, such as Crohn's disease (a condition involving inflammation in the GI tract), ulcerative colitis (which involves inflammation in the large intestine), and recurrent diverticulitis (in which a person develops inflamed pouches in the wall of the colon) also have increased risks of problems resulting from a colon cleanse.
+In addition, Wolf said that colon cleanses are particularly risky for people with kidney disease or heart problems because these individuals already have trouble maintaining fluid balance in their bodies, and the electrolyte shifts caused by colon cleanses could be an issue.
+People with gastrointestinal problems, such as Crohn's disease (a condition involving inflammation in the gastrointestinal tract), ulcerative colitis (which involves inflammation in the large intestine), and recurrent diverticulitis (in which a person develops inflamed pouches in the wall of the colon) also have increased risks of problems resulting from a colon cleanse.

-Colon hydrotherapy is also risky for people with connective tissue disorders, such as Marfan syndrome or Ehlers-Danlos syndrome, because of the possible risk of a puncturing a hole in the bowel, as well as anyone who had prior colon surgery or severe hemorrhoids.
+Colon hydrotherapy is also potentially unsafe for people with Ehlers-Danlos syndrome, a connective tissue disorder, because of the possible risk of a puncturing a hole in the bowel, as well as for anyone who's had prior colon surgery or severe hemorrhoids, Wolf said.